Definition of Operating Lease Accounting

 Operating Lease Accounting Under Asc 842

 ASC 842 makes the need to recognize a right-of-use asset and all associated liability upon lease inception.
-Therefore, according to ASC 842, a lease could be identified as an operating lease if it satisfies all of the conditions.
+Therefore, according to ASC 842, a lease could be identified as an operating lease if it satisfies all the conditions.

 - The lessor must retain ownership rights of the asset during and after the lease agreement.